vincent/node-jamendo/Readme.md

 # Supported methods
-All read methods are supported, see http://developer.jamendo.com/v3.0#readmethods-list Write methods are currently not supported.
+All read methods are supported, see http://developer.jamendo.com/v3.0#readmethods-list

+All write methods are currently not supported.

 # Run tests
 ```bash